 In 2016, the Chesterfield Canal Trust spent over £85,000 on the restoration of the canal done by our volunteer Work Party.

-For 2017 only we are running our A Place in History Restoration Fund in order to keep up the same level of progress.
+We are running our A Place in History Restoration Fund in order to keep up the same level of progress.
 All monies raised will go towards the costs of plant and materials used by our volunteers.

 There are three ways to donate: